The Census Bureau is Hiring

 Taking the Census

 In March, nearly every household in the U.S. will receive a card from the Census Bureau with instructions on how to fill out the Census.
-Beginning on April 1-Census Day 2020-you can fill out your form online, by phone or by mail.
+You can fill out your form online, by phone or by mail.

-The Library will have four computers dedicated to the 2020 Census.
-We will also have a phone available for those who prefer to call in their responses.
-If you plan to use the library’s computers, phone or WiFi network with your own device to fill out the Census, make sure you bring the card sent by the Census Bureau with you.
+Anyone can use the Library’s public computers to fill out the 2020 Census.
+If you do not have a library card, we will issue you a special guest pass to complete the Census.
+If you plan to use the library’s computers, or WiFi network with your own device to fill out the Census, make sure you bring the card sent by the Census Bureau with you.
 It has a code you will need to complete your Census survey.

 Census information can only be used to produce statistics.
 Your name and other personal information is protected.
 It is against the law for the Census Bureau to release responses that could identify you or your household to any law enforcement or immigration agency.